-RUC records should include the distance the vehicle has travelled and what the RUC weight is.
+Under the RUC Act 2012, you must keep all records relating to RUC vehicles, including the distance the vehicle has travelled and what the RUC weight is.

 You may need to produce these records for inspection.
-If you cannot produce these records it could result in a fine of up to $25,000 for an individual and up to $100,000 for an organisation that is convicted of an offence.
+If you can't produce these records it could result in a fine of up to $25,000 for an individual and up to $100,000 for an organisation if convicted of an offence.

-It is an offence to provide false records or information, and can result in a fine of up to $15,000 for an individual and up to $75,000 for an organisation.
+It's an offence to provide false records or information and can result in a fine of up to $15,000 for an individual and up to $75,000 for an organisation.

-The Transport Agency may also access business records held by third parties.
+Waka Kotahi may also access business records held by third parties.
 Anyone who has serviced, maintained, supplied or contracted/leased a RUC vehicle may be required to produce records in relation to that vehicle.
-Failure to comply without reasonable excuse is liable to a fine of up to $15,000.
+Failure to comply without reasonable excuse can result in a fine of up to $15,000.

-There are three primary situations where RUC collector staff may require access to records:
+There are three main reasons Waka Kotahi may require access to records:

-The majority of hubodometer changes result in a refund.
-It is therefore in the interests of the customer to cooperate with the RUC collector when requests for additional information are made.
-A RUCHO records request will usually be made to allow the RUC collector to determine the distance a hubodometer should have recorded had it been working correctly.
+Most hubodometer changes result in a refund.
+So it's in your interest to cooperate if we ask for additional information.
+A RUCHO records request will usually be made to allow the RUC collector to determine the distance a hubodometer should have recorded if it was working correctly.

-In the first instance the RUC collector will generally look at vehicle inspection data for distance readings.
-The distance recorder reading at the time of vehicle inspection is provided to the RUC collector each time a vehicle is inspected.
-There may be instances where other RUC records may be required to substantiate an application.
+We'll generally look at vehicle inspection data for distance readings first.
+The distance recorder reading at the time of vehicle inspection is provided to Waka Kotahi each time a vehicle is inspected.
+There may be times when other RUC records may be required to support an application.

 For off-road refunds, the act requires Waka Kotahi to be satisfied the application is accurate and enough information is provided to support the application.
 Make sure you give enough information to support an application, because if you don't, we may decline the application.